-It was with enormous excitement and anticipation that I found myself on a glorious Auckland day walking in to the first day of what I now know is going to be a truly transformative year.
+It was with enormous excitement and anticipation that I found myself on a glorious Auckland day walking into the first day of Retreat One of The NZ Leadership Programme - what I now know is going to be a truly transformative year.

 Unbelievably, it has taken me more than five years to align everything I needed to in order that I could participate fully.
 Five years!
 Four children later, a few recent mid-life career crises and well in to a burning fascination with all things leadership – I know the time is right.

 There were a lot of nervous people – eager but not quite sure what they are getting themselves in to.
 I cannot relate – I am excited – I then worry that I can’t relate and my mind starts going flat-out to itself about perhaps I should have thought more about what was ahead and been more prepared.
 Then I remember - five years – no, I am prepared – and I am ready!